MrIridescent/WeatherData.java/README.md

 ## Project Overview

 **Goal:**
-Develop a Java-based desktop application that provides real-time weather updates for a user-specified location.
+I have Developed a Java-based desktop application that provides real-time weather updates for a user-specified location.
 The application leverages a weather API (e.g., OpenWeatherMap or Weatherstack) to fetch current weather details and features a user-friendly GUI built with Java Swing.

 ## Core Features